slevomat/coding-standard/README.md

 Require comments with single-line content to be written as one-liners.

+#### SlevomatCodingStandard.Classes.DisallowOneLinePropertyDocComment 🔧

+Require comments with single-line content to be written as multi-liners.

 ## Installation

 The recommended way to install Slevomat Coding Standard is [through Composer](http://getcomposer.org).